ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 1. Choose the default source language.
 2. Filter the gender you prefer.
-3. Open the premium voice tab.
+3. If your plan includes GenAI voices, choose the GenAI voice tab.
-4. If locked, choose standard voices.
+4. If your plan doesn't include GenAI voices, choose the Premium voices tab.
 5. Listen to the different narrators and choose the one you find as best.
 6. Choose a voice style you like and click on the player to listen to the sample.
-7. Check the “Add post title to audio” title option.
-8. Choose “Before post” in the “player position” section.
-9. Make sure the checkbox next to “Help us reach new users” is checked.
+7. Make sure the checkbox next to "Help us reach new users" is checked.
-10. Make sure the checkbox next to “Resource Preconnect” is checked.
+8. Make sure the checkbox next to "Resource Preconnect" is checked.
-11. Make sure the checkbox next to “New post default” is checked.
+9. Make sure the checkbox next to "New post default" is checked.
-12. Click “Save Changes”.
+10. Click "Save Changes".

 If at any stage you have questions or need support, reach out to us at: [wp@trinityaudio.ai](wp@trinityaudio.ai) - we’d love to hear from you!